How to Recognize Unhealthy Patterns in Your Relationship

 Defensiveness

-For instance, if one partner asks the other why they didn’t do a particular chore that they said they would, responding with defensiveness is the wrong tactic.
+For instance, if one person asks the other why they didn’t do a particular chore that they said they would, responding with defensiveness is the wrong tactic.
 The other partner might respond with annoyance, criticize their partner, or bring up a time in the past when they had also forgotten to do a chore.

 Stonewalling